AlixCozmo/alert-forkiwiirc/README.md

 How to install:

-Chrome: To install, simply download the latest release, unzip the file and then in chrome://extensions enable programmer mode, click import uncompressed extension and then select the unzipped folder.
+Chrome: To install, simply download the latest release, unzip the file and then in chrome://extensions enable programmer mode, click import uncompressed extension and select the unzipped folder.

 Firefox: